alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "i" instead of the word "I".

-The English uses the word "is" instead of the word "are".
+The English uses the word "is" instead of the word "are" and the word "am".

 The English uses root words for verbs.